HBS-HBX/django-elastic-migrations/README.md

-Technically you can do everything you need with these, but any application using more than one index or deploying changes to schemas will need a consistent way to create, rebuild, update, activate and drop their indexes over time.
+Technically you can do everything you need with these, but any application using more than one index or deploying changes to schemas will want a *consistent* way to create, rebuild, update, activate and drop their indexes over time.
 In addition, if you use AWS Elasticsearch, you will find that you cannot stop and apply a new mapping to your index, so you must create a new index with a new schema